n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/common-issues.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Telegram node Common Issues
+title: Telegram node common issues
-description: Documentation for Common Issues and resolutions in the Telegram node in n8n, a workflow automation platform.
-Includes details of the issue and suggested resolutions.
+description: Documentation for common issues and questions in the Telegram node in n8n, a workflow automation platform.
+Includes details of the issue and suggested solutions.
 contentType: integration
 priority: critical
 ---

-# Common issues (Telegram node)
+# Telegram node common issues

-Here are some common errors and issues with the [Telegram node](/integrations/builtin/app-nodes/telegram/) and steps to resolve or troubleshoot them.
+Here are some common errors and issues with the [Telegram node](/integrations/builtin/app-nodes/n8n-nodes-base.telegram/) and steps to resolve or troubleshoot them.

 ## Add a bot to a Telegram channel